mootools/mootools-core/Docs/Browser/Browser.md

 Browser.platform {#Browser:Browser-platform}
 --------------------------------------------

 'Browser.platform' reports the platform found in the Browser's userAgent or platform string as string, intended for informational and statistical purposes.
-See [Browser.parse](#Browser:Browser-parse).
+See [Browser.parseUA](#Browser:Browser-parseUA).

 ### Example: